 Memory Fragmentation – mvFragmentation

 To help you understand memory fragmentation we’ve created a demonstration program, mvFragmentation.exe.
-This can be used to generate different sequences of memory allocations, many of which will result in subtle or obvious memory fragmentation.
-Being able to reproduce memory fragmentation on demand in a reliable and predictable manner will allow you to repeatedly run the the same test and inspect the memory allocation results in a log file and / or a virtual memory visualisation program.
-This activity will help you understand the nature of memory fragmentation and help you to produce higher quality software that is more resilient against memory fragmentation.
+Use this to generate different sequences of memory allocations, many of which will result in subtle or obvious memory fragmentation.
+Being able to reproduce memory fragmentation on demand in a reliable and predictable manner will allow you to repeatedly run the same test and inspect the memory allocation results in a log file and/or a virtual memory visualisation program.
+This activity will help you understand the nature of memory fragmentation and help you to produce higher-quality software that is more resilient against memory fragmentation.

 mvFragmentation.exe is a test program used to demonstrate memory fragmentation.